Eyelid Basal Cell Carcinoma Before and After Photos

 Dr. Kapadia regularly treats patients with cancers involving the eyelids.
 Eyelid reconstruction is not cosmetic surgery and not everyone has a perfect result.
 Nonetheless, most patients are very pleased with their outcome and show minimal evidence of surgery after they heal.
 Approximately 10% of all skin cancers occur on the eyelids.
 As in other parts of the body, basal cell carcinoma is the most common type of eyelid skin cancer.

-Patient 1 - Basal cell carcinoma of the right upper eyelid
+Patient 1 – Basal cell carcinoma of the right upper eyelid, before and after

 Patient 2 – Basal cell carcinoma of the left lower eyelid